Beven25/doodle-recruit/README.md

 # Doodle Recruit 👀
 This project repository is to hold all the project files and related documents of our final project of the Big Data Programming: Python (BDPP) course.

+Problem:
+Transforming Recruitment: AI-Based Inhouse Recruitment System"

+In the bustling world of tech companies, there was a problem that seemed insurmountable—finding the right talent.
+The recruitment process had become an arduous journey, where countless hours were spent sifting through resumes and hoping to find that perfect fit.
+It was a quest that often felt like searching for a needle in a haystack.

+To overcome this problem, As a team we came up with a solution by building an "AI-Based Inhouse Recruitment System," that showcases the incredible potential of data science in revolutionizing recruitment.
+Our team, comprised of data enthusiasts embarked on a journey to create this application.

+In a real-world application, our system empowers recruiters to efficiently identify candidates possessing specific attributes like domain expertise, open source contributions, years of experience and proficiency in essential programming languages.
+Armed with this data, recruiters can seamlessly extend online assessment tests to the most promising candidates, ultimately expediting the process of selecting candidates for initial interviews.

 ![image](https://github.com/Big-Data-Programming/bdp_apr23_exam-bdp_apr23_1/assets/43603441/179f5589-6cff-4d99-9383-4161d18bb2be)
 Homepage of Doodle Recruit Web App.